-- Your participation grade will be assessed at the end of each quarter as follows: - A: 1.
-Attendance is excellent (no more than a few full or partial absences, and all make-up work completed) - 2.
-Preparation is excellent (consistently has all materials, consistently evidences thoughtful completion of non-graded homework) - 3.
-Citizenship is extraordinary (respectful of classroom and instructor; devices away when not needed; goes out of the way to make others feel welcome) - 4.
-Contributions are extraordinary (frequently offers thoughtful comments and questions that stimulate discussion; shows leadership in this regard) - B: Meets all criteria for "A" but is inconsistent in one area - C: Meets three out of the four criteria for "A" but is significantly weak in one area; - or, meets all criteria for "A" but is inconsistent in two areas - D: Meets two out of the four criteria for "A" but is significantly weak two areas: - or, meets all criteria for "A" but is inconsistent in three areas - F: Meets one of the four criteria for "A" but is significantly weak in three areas: - or, is inconsistent with all four criteria for "A"
+• Your participation grade will be assessed at the end of each quarter as follows:

+- A: 1.
+Attendance is excellent (no more than a few full or partial absences, and all make-up work completed) 2.
+Preparation is excellent (consistently has all materials, consistently evidences thoughtful completion of non-graded homework) 3.
+Citizenship is extraordinary (respectful of classroom and instructor; devices away when not needed; goes out of the way to make others feel welcome) 4.
+Contributions are extraordinary (frequently offers thoughtful comments and questions that stimulate discussion; shows leadership in this regard) - B: Meets all criteria for "A" but is inconsistent in one area - C: Meets three out of the four criteria for "A" but is significantly weak in one area;

+or, meets all criteria for "A" but is inconsistent in two areas or, meets all criteria for "A" but is inconsistent in three areas or, is inconsistent with all four criteria for "A"